vinilios/snf-occi/docs/index.rst

 	$ sudo adduser synnefo

-Assuming that the snf-occi server has the FQDM nodeX.example.com, then the following configurations are required:
+Assuming that the snf-occi server has the FQDN nodeX.example.com, then the following configurations are required:

 * In **/etc/apache2/sites-enabled/snf_VOMS** add::